klahnakoski/mo-imports/README.md

     foo()
 ```

 Placeholders variables are added, which linters complain about type.
 There is the added `_late_import()` method.
-Run risk it is not run everywhere as needed.
-This has less overhead than an import, but there is still a check.
+You risk it is not run everywhere as needed.
+This has less overhead than an inline import, but there is still a check.